shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Sorting/TRANSFER.md

 Now the question is, can we come up with a sorting algorithm which is NOT based upon comparisons, and takes under $n\lg(n)$ time?

-# Counting Sort
-...

-Counting sort works for integers between $0$ and $k$.
-It's stable, not in-place, and has time complexity $\Theta( n + k )$
-> $n$ is the number of items in the list, and $k$ is the maximum in the list.
-The time complexity is best when $k$ is independent of $n$, as this makes it a constant giving us time complexity $\Theta(n)$.

-However, sorting lists of length $n$ where all entries are below $n^2$ would give us $\Theta(n^2)$!
-So, counting sort depends on the entries in the list.

-Furthermore, we know that the auxiliary space is $\Theta(n+k)$ as ANEW is length $n$, and POS is length $k+1$, with some constants.
-> This can make counting sort extremely wasteful!
-For example, sorting lists of length $n$ where all entries are between 1 million and 1 million + 3.

-We could also modify counting sort to work on other inputs!
-- For example, we could sort a list of fractions following the form $1/a$ where $a$ is a positive integer, by inverting every fraction before sorting.
-- For, we could sort a list of integers between $-10$ and $10$ inclusive, by adding $10$ to all integers before sorting, then reverting this change.

-# Radix Sort
-Radix sort is defined as an algorithm able to sort elements with a specific "base" (radix), ideally where the number of digits in the base has a limit.
-- Sort decimal numbers between 000 and 999 (base 10)
-- Sort binary numbers between 000000 and 111111 (base 2)
-- Sort strings of 5 letters each, $A-Z$

-Basically, what we will do is stable sort with respect to the least significant digit, and continue doing this all the way up to the most significant digit.
-Technically, any stable sorting algorithm will do, but with a very predefined base, counting sort is often used the most!
-> It's temptig to think we want to do the most significant digit first, but this would fail!
->
-> Note that all expressions MUST have the same number of digits for Radix Sort to work.

-In each case, each counting sort is $\Theta(n + (b-1))$, where $b$ is our base.
-Then, we do this $d$ times, once for every digit.
-This gives us
-$$
-\Theta( d (n + (b - 1)) )
-$$
-Assuming $b$ is fixed, this is $\Theta(dn)$.
-In the most likely case, $d$ does not depend on $n$ to give us $\Theta(n)$, though this may not necessarily be the case.

-> [!Example]
-> Let's sort a list of $n$ nonzero ints between 0 and $2^n - 1$, each represented in binary.
-What's the time complexity?
->
-> It takes $n$ binary digits to represent out elements in the list, giving us time complexity $\Theta(n \cdot n) = \Theta(n^2)$.

-We have auxiliary space $\Theta(n + (b-1))$, as we take this much space at any time due to counting sort.